Citrix ADC Monitoring

 add system user nsread Password -externalAuth DISABLED -timeout 900 -maxsession 20 bind system user nsread read-only 100

-In the following, we show the configuration on the basis of the uberAgent configuration file.
+This section explains the configuration via uberAgent’s configuration file.
 The configuration via GPO works accordingly.

-Use the stanza [CitrixADC_Config] to tell uberAgent how to connect to your appliances.
-If multiple [CitrixADC_Config] stanzas are specified, the configured metrics will be determined for each of them.
-Use one [CitrixADC_Config] stanza for each of your Citrix ADC pairs.
+[CitrixADC_Config] stanzas are specified, the configured metrics are determined for each of them.
+Use one

 [CitrixADC_Config] Server = 10.1.1.21 Username = nsread Password = Password Https = false CollectADCInformation = DDCOnly